coderwang/image-preview/README.md

 ## Features

 - Recursive preview of all images in the folder.
-- Obtain the height, width, and original size of the image.
+- Display the height, width, and original size of the image when hovering.
-- Adjust the image size and background color.
+- Support adjusting the image size and background color.
 - Support filtering by image type.
 - Support searching by image name.
-- Copy the image name to the clipboard.
+- Click the image name to copy it to the clipboard.
-- Convert the image to base64, and copy to the clipboard.
+- Click the image to convert it to base64, and copy to the clipboard.

 ## Contact me